SmarterApp/RDW_Documentation/docs/Runbook.md

 * **Command Line Options**.
 These may be used to override any default setting.
 In a container orchestration framework, these are seldom used.
 * **Configuration server**.
 There is a central configuration server that all applications use to get environment-specific settings.
 Properties served up by the configuration server may be encrypted, protecting environment secrets.

 There are settings that all the applications use to bootstrap to the configuration server.
-These are generally set using environment variables in the orchestration framwork, for example:
+These are generally set using environment variables in the orchestration framework, for example:

 ```bash
 CONFIG_SERVICE_ENABLED=true